 Sara is obsessed with the Internet, and loves the casual conversations and creative sharing that can happen over social media between museum visitors, staff, and art-lovers around the globe.
 When not buried under a pile of computers and mobile devices in the Media and Technology Office at the museum, she enjoys exploring Washington, D.C. by bike.

-PaikBot lives in the Nam June Paik Archive and can be seen in the exhibition Nam June Paik: Global Visionary.
-He has a unique view of all our behind-the-scenes activities and is endlessly curious about Paik, video art, and other robots.
+PaikBot is part of the Nam June Paik Archive and was in the 2013 exhibition Nam June Paik: Global Visionary.
+Currently installed in the Luce Foundation Center, he has a unique view of all our behind-the-scenes activities and is endlessly curious about Paik, video art, and other robots.
 He tweets about his experiences using the handle @PaikBot, where he enjoys answering questions from visitors, too.
-Help PaikBot see the world in our flat PaikBot project (and see the results on Pinterest!)

 Interns in the Media and Technology Office and the Luce Foundation Center for American Art assist with a variety of web and social media activities, including creating content for the Luce Center Tumblr, Pinterest, Twitter, and more.